ils94/Mini_PyFlyff/README.md

 clicking the button to Start/Stop it, or you can setup a shortcut to start/stop it.

-Here is a image of a valid Mini yFlyff Configuration:
+Here is a image of an valid Mini yFlyff Configuration:

 ![enter image description here](https://i.imgur.com/MLEubSM.png)